Struggling to get interviews?

 - Data entry

-- Presentation software (Prezi, Google Slides, Keynote)
+- Presentation software (PowerPoint, Google Slides, Keynote, Canva)

-- Customer Relationship Management software (HubSpot,
+- Customer Relationship Management software (HubSpot, Salesforce, Pipedrive, Zoho CRM, Zendesk)

-- Typing speed words per minute (WPM)
+- Typing speed – words per minute (WPM)

-- Company-/Industry-specific software
+- Company-/industry-specific software

 Example of how to demonstrate technology and software skills on your resume